BhadraJayakumarSandhya/Responsive-Web-Design/README.md

 # Responsive-Web-Design
-A small attempt for creating responsive web pages with bootsrap
+A small attempt for creating responsive web pages with bootsrap and lightbox